Farrell Professor - Dr. Dana Garbarski

 Broadly speaking, Dr. Garbarski’s research involves the social causes and consequences of health outcomes and health disparities, focusing on both substantive and methodological issues.
 She focuses on survey research methods in particular, as survey research remains an influential methodology through which social, behavioral, and medical researchers learn about the health of populations.

-During 2018 and the spring 2019 semester, Dr. Garbarski has continued this work in various capacities.
-To begin, Dr. Garbarski submitted a grant to the Methodology, Measurement, and Statistics Program of the National Science Foundation this Fall to study whether and how survey measurement processes have differential impacts on survey responses across groups defined by race/ethnicity, gender, and socioeconomic status.
-Dr. Garbarski and her collaborators have also had one article accepted for publication (“Measuring Trust in Medical Researchers: Comparing Agree-Disagree and Construct-Specific Survey Questions” in Journal of Official Statistics) and have six manuscripts under review.
-Dr. Garbarski gave scholarly presentations at the annual meetings of the American Sociological Association in August and the Midwest Association for Public Opinion Research in November, where she transitioned from Associated Conference Chair to 2019 Conference Chair.
-She recently returned from Lincoln, NE, where she gave a presentation and participated in a conference funded by the National Science Foundation on “Interviewers and Their Effects from a Total Survey Error Perspective.”
-Dr. Garbarski’s CV is available is at https://luc.edu/sociology/faculty/danagarbarskiphd.shtml.
+During 2019 and the spring 2020 semester, Dr. Garbarski has continued this work in various capacities.
+To begin, Dr. Garbarski and her colleague were awarded a grant from the Methodology, Measurement, and Statistics Program of the National Science Foundation this Fall to study whether and how survey measurement processes have differential impacts on survey responses across groups defined by race/ethnicity, gender, and socioeconomic status.
+Dr. Garbarski and her colleague also received a grant from the Office of Research Services at Loyola to pilot a project called the Cook County Community Survey.
+Dr. Garbarski and her collaborators have also had six articles published in 2019, with four more forthcoming in 2020.
+Dr. Garbarski gave scholarly presentations at the annual meetings of the American Association for Public Opinion Research (May 2019), American Sociological Association (August 2019), and the Midwest Association for Public Opinion Research in November 2019, where she transitioned from Conference Chair to 2020 Vice President/President-Elect.
+Dr. Garbarski’s CV is available is at https://luc.edu/sociology/faculty/danagarbarskiphd.shtml

-Dr. Garbarski is also working on ideas for additional programming to be hosted by the Gannon Center over the next few years that will provide the infrastructure to support faculty in their research and publications.
+Dr. Garbarski is also working on ideas for additional programming to be hosted by the Gannon Center in the fall that will provide the infrastructure to support faculty in their research and publications.
 Please let her know if you have any ideas you would like to discuss!